sebitir3/OOP-Investment-ePortfolio/README.txt

-      if all keyword are found within the name of an investment (must contain all keywords entered) ✔ if all types of ranges and edge cases work ✔ i.e.(exact value, range above, range below, full range, and ranges that don't make sense such as 500-100) ✔ if no investment found --> message should be printed that none were found ✔
+      if all keyword are found within the name of an investment (must contain all keywords entered) ✔ if all types of ranges and edge cases work ✔ i.e.(exact value, range above, range below, full range, and ranges that don't make sense such as 500-100) ✔ also test for an invalid range input that doesn't have spaces between two numbers with no hiphen '-' --> return an error and exit the search loop ✔ if no investment found --> message should be printed that none were found ✔

 Exit
 Test: if program is terminated ✔

+Read & Write to file
+Test: if program accepts command line argument file name --> if so make sure to loop through array list of investments and see if all information was read in ✔
+      if program doesn't accept a command line argument file name --> make sure to create a default text file and check array list for no investments read in since no file specified ✔

+      if program successfully writes to the given read option above (no file specified or file name specified) ✔ also test entering a nonexistant filename as a command line argument --> should catch as an exception ✔ and set file to write to as default.txt ✔

 5) IMPROVEMENTS TO DO:

-First of all, a parent class for both Stock.java and MutualFund.java should be created to allow for less duplication of code, as well as only managing 1 array list of investments, and not 1 array list of each type of investment (MutualFund.java and Stock.java are almost identical classes that can easily extend an investment.java class in the future).

-For selling, if no symbol is found, the function in the future should ask for another investment symbol within the function rather than exiting the function (lessens the user inputs having to call the function again).

-For later versions, simplify the validate helper functions --> at least have 1 price validation and not 2 seperate functions for validating price when buying/selling and another for updating price.
+For later versions, simplify add UI to help user experience with the program; terminal has its visual limitations;
+      use java GUI

 Bigger picture: investment price information could be pulled from a database of prices to allow for automatic and periodic price changes so the user can save time when calculating the gain on their investments.